 Note: You will be able to purchase Ontario ciders from the farm store.

-Travel to Kolb Farms, a Canadian dairy farm.
+Travel to Castle Dale Farms, a Canadian dairy farm.

 Innovation and technology and food safety in the primary production of milk in Ontario

-- Learn how Kolb Farms uses innovation and technology to maximize food production and safety and modernize milking procedures.
+Learn how Castle Dale Farms uses innovation and technology to maximize food production and safety and modernize milking procedures.

 Travel back to the Chelsea Hotel Toronto and Rotman School of Management.
 On the way back, learn about the retail and food service trends in Ontario.

-- Please do not wear jewellery, loose clothing, or open toe shoes.
+Please do not wear jewellery, loose clothing, or open toe shoes.
+Running shoes are preferred.